hoodiecrow/ConsTcl/README.md

   }
 ```

 The `` tstr `` method yields the external representation of the string input port as a Tcl string.
-It is used by error messages.
+It is used by error messages and the `` write `` method.

 <table border=1><thead><tr><th colspan=2 align="left">(StringInputPort instance) tstr (internal)</th></tr></thead><tr><td><i>Returns:</i></td><td>a Tcl string</td></tr></table>